bobjuventus/UdacityNanodegree/RoboND-Kinematics-Project/writeup.md

 Things that I could not fix at the end:
 * There is one thing I could not fix at the end, that is the object can not be gripped.
 The gripper closes for a solid 5 seconds (`ros::Duration(5.0).sleep()` is in place) but slides off the object when retriving.
 It can be seen that the object shakes a little bit when gripping, so contact is made.
 I also looked at the Gazebo grasp plugin, but did not mess with th e parameters there.
 As a result, I can only see the trajectory, but not see the robot actually gripping and dropping object.

+A prove that the gripper actually grips the object.

+![alt text][grip]

 Going further...
 * I would like to study MoveIt! package to see how it achieves such smooth motion, like RRT* algorithm and other algorithms.
 * Debug that object slipping issue above.